MaSe69/dssb/index.md

 When seeing a child drawing a few lines and dots on a paper, you might ask: "What is it?".
 The child might be bewildered, because the image seems to be so clear.
 Similarly, an experienced data scientists 'sees' structures in raw data.
 The difficulty is to make this structure visible to any interested person.

-[Visualization](python_visualization) in this sense is just a tool to point out clearly features of the dataframe.
+:chart_with_upwards_trend: [Visualization](python_visualization) in this sense is just a tool to point out clearly features of the dataframe.

 ### What is Beauty?

-Beauty can be defined as the 'place to be'. <br>
+:sunrise_over_mountains: Beauty can be defined as the 'place to be'. <br>
 There is stability in beauty.
 A desire to preserve it as it is. <br>
 Beauty deals with fundamental elements and their relationships to each other.
 There are requirements towards these elements and towards their respective positioning.